There are so many guides on the internet, apps and even courses on productivity. But what exactly is productivity?

 When you get used to unrelenting stress, especially when you’re in a phase of trying to find green(not greener) pastures, you might not recognize it when you take the road to burnout.
 Especially since you cannot imagine anything worse emanating from doing something you have always wanted.

 That’s when you meet burn out, the menace that encroaches on both the employed and self-employed, regardless of whether one is doing something he/she considers a passion or a pain.
+The solution?

-According to Help guide, burnout is a state of physical, emotional and mental exhaustion caused by chronic stress.
+According to the Help guide, burnout is a state of physical, emotional and mental exhaustion caused by chronic stress.
 Just like in the case above, it leaves you overwhelmed, emotionally and mentally drained and unable to meet constant demands.

 How do you recognize you’re on a way to burn out?